Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Hoof hygiene is the routine removal of debris and build up to keep hoof structures clear, visible and functioning properly.

 If you're unsure what you're looking at, just ask.
-Send through a photo or email us.
-Sometimes a quick look is all it takes to make things a lot clearer → hello@thehoofco.com.au
+Send through a photo or email us → hello@thehoofco.com.au

 👉 Explore hoof hygiene products